 In 2014, I was part of product powerhouse Ustwo as a full-stack developer, helping to evolve web-based company operations tools.

-From 2011 - 2014, I was part of UNIT9's web force as a technical lead.
+From 2011 - early 2014, I was part of UNIT9's web force as a technical lead.
 There, I worked on challenging productions, for a range of interesting clients like Google, Disney, Nissan, The Nature Conservancy & J&J.

 I'm 23 and from North Somerset but now live in London.
 I graduated from the University of Plymouth in 2012 with a BSc in Web Applications Development, having started my professional career 3 years earlier.

 Stuff I love: solving weird and complex problems, building things, open source software, football, games, all sorts of music, being lucky enough to work with absurdly talented people, achieving things I never thought I would, funny subreddits and occasionally making stupid stuff.

 I led this project's technical side from pitch and discovery phase right through to delivery in about 7 weeks (great job team!).
 The site, aimed at parents-to-be, takes any name you give it and finds out interesting data from the web about it.

 I lead the technical side of Google's showcase site for the Nexus 5 phone that launched last year.
 A responsive, retina-compatible & parallax project with interactive 'moments', this site was visited by millions during the annoucement week.
 A challenging but rewarding project including integration with some internal Google systems.

 Slavery Footprint is an interactive platform that estimates the amount of slavery likely to be taking place based on lifestyle choices of the user.
 Developed for a US non-profit.
 One of my first projects at UNIT9, I helped build the core backbone app with the tech lead.